mrkkrp/markkarpov.com/post/working-with-text-without-pain.md

   press the spacebar.
-One might argue that remapping could be used to alleviate the problem, but in my experience it is not true, as the important, non-alphabetic keys are all placed in positions that can be reached by no other fingers but pinkies.
+One might argue that remapping could be used to alleviate the problem, but in my experience it is not true, as the important, non-alphabetic keys are all placed in positions that can be reached only by pinkies.
 There is nothing in the middle of the keyboard that could be comfortably operated by thumbs: only the spacebar.

 * The keys are staggered so one has to stretch his/her fingers in weird ways to reach keys that are not in the home row.
-Why do that completely unnatural movements?
+Why do those completely unnatural movements?
 This decreases accuracy too.

 * As an Emacs user, I had to use the <kbd>⎈ Ctrl</kbd> key a lot and so I